umustbepro/SystemPulse/README.md

 - SystemPulse closes the matching running instance, replaces the current EXE, restarts it, and removes the temporary updater automatically.
 - A release-provided SHA-256 digest is verified when GitHub supplies one.

-For automatic replacement to work, the GitHub release should contain an asset named exactly `SystemPulse.exe`.

 ## Supported hardware

 SystemPulse is designed for modern Intel and AMD processors plus NVIDIA, AMD, and Intel graphics hardware.
 Not every sensor exists on every component.